abachaa/MEDIQA-Chat-2023/README.md

 - Each team is allowed to submit a maximum of 3 runs for each task.
 - Each team is required to submit the code/models used to generate the outputs.
 - Each run file should be named as follows: task{A|B|C}_teamName_run{1|2|3}.csv
-- Format: The run file should be a csv file with 2 columns: "TestID" and "SystemOutput".
+- Task A Format: The run file should be a csv file with 3 columns: "TestID", "SystemOutput1", and "SystemOutput2".
+  - SystemOutput1 is the generated note section header.
-  - For task A: SystemOutput is the generated note section (section header and content).
+  - SystemOutput2 is the generated note section content (summary of the conversation).
+- Format for tasks B & C: The run file should be a csv file with 2 columns: "TestID" and "SystemOutput".
   - For task B: SystemOutput is the full clinical note including the four main sections.
   - For task C: SystemOutput is the full conversation associated with the input note.
 The doctor and patient turns should start with "Doctor:" and "Patient:" (without quotes).

 - Please use the submission_checker.py script to check and validate your run file before submission.
 - The submission forms will be made available with the release of the test sets on March 15, 2023.